 To avoid the mosfet mounting bracket used in earlier versions the mosfets are connected near the edge of the board so that they can be fixed directly to a heatsink.
 They could be soldered onto the board, but then there is some difficulty in ensuring they all line up correctly with the heatsink surface, and so the layout has been changed to allow the option of using terminal blocks as shown in the next photos.
 The blocks should be soldered in place before the 300R gate resistors so that these can be routed correctly to avoid obstructing the blocks.
 The inputs can also be taken to a terminal block if required.

 The coil, shown next, is air-cored, and is made using 18-gauge enamelled copper wire (1.2mm dia.) which can be made by winding it on a 1cm dia former, for example an AAA battery as shown in the photo.
 There are 13 turns, giving an overall length about 17mm.
 The other photo shows how the gate protection zeners are fitted.
-To save space only two holes are provided and the zeners have two ends soldered together off the board.
+Only two holes are provided and the zeners have two ends soldered together off the board.
 The connected ends are the same polarity, in the photo the cathodes (indicated by a dark band) are connected, but it works just the same if anodes are connected together instead.
-Don't try using a normal diode in series with a zener, that works in some mosfet circuits, but not in this one.

 The next photo shows the final MJR7-Mk5.